Evernew998/fullstackopen/part0/single_page_app_diagram.md

     server-->>browser: data.json
     deactivate server

-    Note right of browser: The JavaSScript code uses the data from the JSON to render the list of notes using the DOM-API
+    Note right of browser: The JavaScript code uses the data from the JSON to render the list of notes using the DOM-API
 ```